 Impending heart attacks are not always about chest pain.
-Since this is the scenario that we are used to seeing in the movies or on TV, we think of it as the only sign of serious heart disease.
+Since we are used to this scenario in the movies or on TV, we think of it as the only sign of serious heart disease.
 However, there are many more signs of heart attack, which most people are unaware of.
 Also, more importantly, when compared to men, women face different symptoms of a serious heart condition.

 Sleep Disturbance (48%)

-- Shortness of Breath (42%)
+Shortness of Breath (42%)

 In fact, less than a third of women experienced the symptom we all associate with a heart attack – chest pain – in the month before they have a heart attack.

 - Obesity:It is a well-known fact that obesity directly increases risk of cardiac disease and events.
-Statistically speaking, 38% of black women, 23% of white women, and 36% of women of Mexican origin are obese in the U.S. Obesity directly increases risk of cardiac disease and events.
+Statistically speaking, 38% of black women, 23% of white women, and 36% of women of Mexican origin in the U.S are obese and thus vulnerable to a heart attack.

-- Hypertension:Women with hypertension have a 3.5 times greater risk of developing coronary artery disease that women who don’t.
+- Hypertension:Women with hypertension have a 3.5 times greater risk of developing coronary artery disease than women who don’t.
 High blood pressure is more common in women taking oral contraceptives, especially in obese women.